How to Know if You're Ready to Buy a Home

 When it comes right down to it, homeownership is about responsibility.
-When you own a home (as opposed to renting someone else’s), you are responsible for the upkeep and homeowners’ insurance, as well as paying the property taxes, utility payments—and most importantly—the mortgage.
+When you own a home you are responsible for the upkeep and homeowners insurance, as well as paying the property taxes, utility payments—and most importantly—the mortgage.
 The consequences for not fulfilling these responsibilities can be quite a bit more severe to the homeowner than to the renter.
-After all, it is one thing to be evicted from your apartment, and another thing entirely to be foreclosed upon or saddled with property-tax liens.
+After all, it is one thing to be evicted from your apartment and another thing entirely to be foreclosed upon or saddled with property-tax liens.
 However, for the responsible homeowner, the benefits can (and usually do) outweigh the risks.

 OK … I have decided to buy.
 What’s next?

 As mentioned previously, you likely will find the services of a qualified mortgage professional invaluable.
 Where do you find one?
-Ask a friend or family member who already has purchased a home if he or she can recommend someone.
+Ask a friend or family member who already has purchased a home for recommendations.
 You can always try your local bank or credit union, but it’s hard to beat a referral from someone you trust.
 If you do not know your credit score or how much you can afford based upon your income and debts, a mortgage professional can provide an in-depth analysis of your personal situation and help develop a strategy to get you into a new home.